Kathy Bassett: More Browns Park adventures

-Well, that being accomplished and taking a long time, it was fruitless trying to keep the highway cleared and with no more tourists, goose hunters, drunks or cowboys to be seen anywhere, and Frank came home.
+Well, that being accomplished and taking a long time, it was fruitless trying to keep the highway cleared, and with no more tourists, goose hunters, drunks or cowboys to be seen anywhere, Frank came home.
 We ended up with 21 people there.

-The kids entertained them and we piled blankets, sleeping bags, pillows and whatever we could find and everyone slept on the floor.
-Everyone’s tummy was full.
-It was warm and dry and I might add, very cozy in a small house.
+The kids entertained them and we piled blankets, sleeping bags, pillows and whatever we could find, and everyone slept on the floor.
+Everyone's tummy was full.
+It was warm and dry and I might add, and very cozy in a small house.

 Thank goodness everyone had a pretty good sense of humor.